openedx/edx-documentation/en_us/shared/developing_course/workflow.rst

 * When you :ref:`reorganize sections, subsections, and units<Reorganize the
-  Course Outline>` in the outline, the new order is immediately visible to students if the section and subsection are released.
+  Course Outline>` in the outline, the new order is immediately visible to learners if the section and subsection are released.

 * When you :ref:`edit a unit<Edit a Unit>`, or :ref:`components<Add a
-  Component>` within a unit, you must :ref:`publish<Publish a Unit>` those changes to make them visible to students.
+  Component>` within a unit, you must :ref:`publish<Publish a Unit>` those changes to make them visible to learners.

 The following diagram summarizes the content revision workflow and content
 visibility: